 There is not only one context to use the pretérito imperfecto.
 We use it for different communicative situations.
 Let’s have a closer look one by one:

-⇒ We use pretérito imperfecto to provide descriptions in the past about people, places or things.
+- We use pretérito imperfecto to provide descriptions in the past about people, places or things.
 What is the difference between an action and a description?
-Check this sentences:
+Check these sentences: